EricLBuehler/Kestrel-Programming-Language/docs/keywords.md

 }
 ```

-Furthermore, the ```fn``` keyword also allows the definition of a method.
+Furthermore, the ```fn``` keyword also allows the definition of an instance method.
 A method must be tied to a struct:

 ```
 fn struct.name(parameter: <mutability> type, ...) -> tp {